 - First run the model without including vegetation.

-- Make the setting according to the figure to the LHS
+- Configure the settings according to the figure above.

 - Save your results in a subfolder (NoVeg) of SEBETutorial.